 Provides an understanding of fundamental and advanced concepts of the Python programming language.
 The emphasis will be on creating industry standard programs using current programming design software.
 Students will learn basic programming concepts such as sequence, iteration and decision structures; variables and constants; and functions and advanced concepts such as searches, sorts, collections, dictionaries, arrays, and linked lists.
-Students will implement object-oriented programming techniques using classes, inheritance and polymorphism.
-These skills will be practiced in a hands-on environment.
+Students will be practiced in a hands-on environment.
 Students will practice skills such as team building, work ethic, communication, documentation, and adaptability.
+The course will normally be offered in the Fall, but may be offered in the Spring as well.